Swordfish90/cheap-upscaling-triangulation/algorithms/cut2.md

 ## Results

-Here we can find some results.
-On the left we can see the input image, while on the right the image processed with **CUT2**.
+Here you can find some results.
+Each image is split in two, with the left side unprocessed and the right side with **CUT2** applied.

 ||||
 |---|---|---|